-- TASK (Treatment Alternatives for Sexualized Kids) is an array of services that provides evidence-informed treatment for youth who have caused sexual harm.
+TASK (Treatment Alternatives for Sexualized Kids) is a treatment model designed to meet the complex needs of youth who have caused sexual harm.

-- Services are offered in several locations and counties, with office hubs stationed in Sylva, Asheville, Wilkesboro, Charlotte, Lexington and Statesville.
-Services are provided by highly qualified, licensed staff specifically trained in the TASK model of care.
+- Services are provided by highly qualified, licensed staff specifically trained in the TASK model of care

-- The average length of stay is 9-12 months, and treatment occurs primarily through an in-home, outpatient model that provides structured family, individual and group therapy, with an emphasis on safety planning.
+- Treatment occurs primarily through an in-home, outpatient model that provides structured family, individual and group therapy, with an emphasis on safety planning

 To submit a referral to the TASK Program, Click Here.